Work on a Work Order

 4. You may need to select a variable from a list, which corresponds with your observation.

-7. For every checklist line, select the check box when the task is completed.
+7. For every checklist line, select the check mark when the task is completed.
+Lines that require you to enter or select a value, or require a mandatory note will automatically be checked.

-8. When you have completed the checklist, select Save.
+8. When you have completed the checklist, select Save Checks.

 Validate Checklist Lines before Completing Work